EdsonEddy/scsc/README.md

-# PySimChecker
+# Source Code Similarity Checker

-PySimChecker is a tool designed to detect similarity between source codes, even when they have been obfuscated using various techniques.
+Source Code Similarity Checker is a tool designed to detect similarity between source codes, even when they have been obfuscated using various techniques.
 It is ideal for programming teachers and students who want to verify the originality of the code.

 ## Key Features